-Before buying a home, it’s important to understand the costs involved.
+Before buying a home, it’s important to understand the costs associated with buying a Home?.
 This includes the down payment, closing costs, and school taxes.
 But there are also other fees you should consider.
 It’s also essential to have some cash on hand.
 Some fees are more difficult to predict than others, but a realtor can help you understand them.

 When buying a home, you will need to put down at least 20 percent of the total cost of the home.
 This shows the lender and the seller that you’re financially stable.
 However, some lenders may require more, such as private mortgage insurance (PMI), which will add to your monthly mortgage payment.
 You should research your options before making a decision.